IscArias/EyeEvaluationSourceCode/README.md

 Finally, the converted images must be classified by ordering them in subfolders with the names of the subclasses to which they correspond.

     Image Processing

-*Open the matlab working folder in the same folder as the 'CodigoAlterno.m' file
-* Run the code 'CodigoAlterno.m'
+Open the matlab working folder in the same folder as the 'CodigoAlterno.m' file Run the code 'CodigoAlterno.m'
-     *Select the folder that contains the previously classified subfolders
+Select the folder that contains the previously classified subfolders:
-         >The program reads the subfolders and classifies the images according to the names of the subfolders
-         >A window opens indicating several parameters of the learning of the neural network
-         >When finished, the file 'netTransfer.mat' is created in the folder where the code 'CodigoAlterno.m' is
+-The program reads the subfolders and classifies the images according to the names of the subfolders -A window opens indicating several parameters of the learning of the neural network -When finished, the file 'netTransfer.mat' is created in the folder where the code 'CodigoAlterno.m' is

     Image Evaluation (Optional)

 Check that the file 'netTransfer.mat' is in the working folder if it is not in the folder, look for it Load the test folder in the working browser, right click on the file 'Testimagesfinal.m' left click on run or F9